 In a little over a week, we’ll start meeting here every day to poem like it’s (Inter)National Poetry Month.
 Poets from the United States, Canada, Mexico, Spain, Germany, India, Japan, Australia, United Kingdom, South Africa, and several other countries have participated in this challenge over the years.

 I’ve run into teachers and students who’ve used the challenge as a way to work poetry into the classroom.
 I’ve heard from published poets with multiple collections that contain poems inspired by the prompts in these challenges.
-I’ve heard from poets who wrote their first ever poems during in response to these challenges.
+I’ve heard from poets who wrote their first ever poems during in response to these challenges--and still other poets who've claimed the challenge helped rekindle their love of poetry when they thought it was dead.
 So I know this challenge is equally for the beginning and established poets, because it’s a springboard–a way to get started.

 What is the April PAD Challenge?

 PAD stands for Poem-A-Day, so this is a challenge in which poets write a poem each day of April.
 Usually, I’ll post a prompt in the morning (Atlanta, Georgia, time), and poets will write a poem in response.

 Some poets share those poems on the blog in the comments; others keep their words to themselves.
 I don’t require comments on the blog to participate, but it does make it more fun when poets are firing away on the blog.
 Plus, I'll be recognizing my favorite poems of the month this year by using comments on the blog.

 Revision doesn’t have to be a chore–something that should be done after the excitement of composing the first draft.
 Rather, it’s an extension of the creation process!

 In the 48-minute tutorial video Re-creating Poetry: How to Revise Poems, poets will be inspired with several ways to re-create their poems with the help of seven revision filters that they can turn to again and again.